From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Experiments and Results

-In this study, the surrogate model systematically explores the design space by sweeping the TSV radius, pitch, height, and oxide thickness.
-For each sampled configuration, key electrical and electro-thermal performance metrics are evaluated, including the maximum reflection coefficient, $\max |S_{11}|$, average insertion loss, $\overline{S_{21}}$, worst-case NEXT/FEXT crosstalk, and the effective thermal conductivities ($k_x$, $k_y$, $k_z$).
+\greenrev{The proposed framework also supports TSV geometrical optimization beyond spatial placement.
+To demonstrate this capability, a multi-objective Pareto optimization is performed over the TSV radius, pitch, height, and oxide thickness ranges in Table~\ref{tab:tsv_parameters_sweep}.
+For each sampled design, the surrogate evaluates electrical metrics, including $\max |S_{11}|$, average insertion loss $\overline{S_{21}}$, and worst-case NEXT/FEXT, while the ETC model computes the effective thermal conductivities $(k_x,k_y,k_z)$.}

-By constructing the Pareto frontier across these competing objectives, the framework enables a comprehensive tradeoff analysis between signal integrity (predicted by the ML model) and thermal performance (computed using the ETC-based electrothermal framework described in Section~\ref{electrothermal_model}).
-This allows designers to directly identify configurations that balance electromagnetic matching, attenuation, isolation, and heat dissipation according to application-specific requirements.
-The Pareto extraction yields four representative optimal configurations, each optimizing a distinct objective (crosstalk, thermal conductivity, insertion loss, or reflection).
-The corresponding geometrical parameters and performance metrics are summarized in Table~\ref{tab:pareto_best_designs}.
+\greenrev{Constructing the Pareto frontier across these competing objectives enables tradeoff analysis between signal integrity (predicted by the ML model) and thermal performance (computed via the ETC-based framework of Section~\ref{electrothermal_model}).
+The Pareto extraction yields four representative optimal configurations, each optimizing a distinct objective (crosstalk, thermal conductivity, insertion loss, or reflection); the corresponding parameters and metrics are summarized in Table~\ref{tab:pareto_best_designs}.}

-As shown in Table~\ref{tab:pareto_best_designs}, the optimal TSV configurations reveal clear tradeoffs among competing objectives.
-Designs that minimize worst-case crosstalk achieve up to $-50.7$~dB coupling but do not maximize thermal conductivity, while thermally optimal configurations increase $k_z$ to $149$~W/mK at the cost of degraded crosstalk performance.
-Similarly, the insertion-loss-optimal design achieves the lowest average attenuation ($-0.066$~dB), whereas the reflection-optimal configuration improves impedance matching ($\max S_{11} = -45.75$~dB) without simultaneously minimizing coupling.
-These results highlight the inherent tradeoff between electromagnetic isolation, signal integrity, and thermal transport in dense TSV arrays.
+As shown in Table~\ref{tab:pareto_best_designs}, the optimal configurations expose clear tradeoffs: crosstalk-optimal designs reach $-50.7$~dB coupling but not maximum thermal conductivity, thermal-optimal designs push $k_z$ to $149$~W/mK at the cost of crosstalk, the insertion-loss-optimal design reaches $\overline{S_{21}}=-0.066$~dB, and the reflection-optimal design improves matching to $\max S_{11}=-45.75$~dB without simultaneously minimizing coupling.

-Unlike traditional approaches that rely on iterative full-wave co-simulation, the proposed surrogate-based framework enables efficient exploration of the multi-dimensional design space.
-By extracting the full Pareto frontier, designers can directly select TSV configurations based on application-specific priorities, such as minimizing crosstalk, improving matching, reducing insertion loss, or enhancing thermal conductivity.

-This capability transforms TSV design from a trial-and-error process into a systematic, data-driven optimization problem.
+Unlike iterative full-wave co-simulation, the surrogate-based framework enables efficient exploration of the multi-dimensional design space and lets designers select TSV configurations by application-specific priority (crosstalk, matching, insertion loss, or thermal conductivity), turning TSV design from trial-and-error into a systematic data-driven optimization.